milvus-io/milvus/docs/design_docs/query_boolean_expr.md

 After syntax analysis, the following rules will be applied:

-1. non-vector column must exist in Schema.
+1. Non-vector column must exist in Schema.
 2. CompareExpr/TermExpr requires operand type matching.
 3. CompareExpr between non-vector columns of different types is available.
 4. The modulo operation requires all operands to be integers.